An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Introduction

 The core computational problem that we would like to solve, and which dominates the cost of 3-tuple sieving, is the following:

-\begin{prob}[Finding many 3-tuples] Given a list $L$ of $m$ i.i.d.\ uniform samples from $\cS^{d-1}$ (the unit sphere in $\mathbb{R}^d$), find $m$ $3$-tuples of distinct elements $\vx, \vy, \vz \in L$ such that $\norm{\vx - \vy - \vz} \leq 1$, assuming $m$ such tuples exist.
-We will refer to such a tuple $(\vx, \vy, \vz)$ as a \emph{3-tuple solution}. \end{prob} As argued before, we could also allow all sign patterns $\norm{\vx \pm \vy \pm \vz}$, but this does not matter because there are only 4 such patterns.
+\begin{problem}[Finding many solutions] Given a list $L$ of $m$ i.i.d.\ uniform samples from the unit sphere in $\R^d$, find $m$ $3$-tuples of distinct $\vx, \vy, \vz \in L$ such that $\norm{\vx - \vy - \vz} \leq 1$.
+We will refer to such a tuple $(\vx, \vy, \vz)$ as a \emph{3-tuple solution}. \end{problem} As argued before, we could also allow all sign patterns $\norm{\vx \pm \vy \pm \vz}$, but asymptotically this does not matter because there are only 4 such patterns.
 We assumed here for simplicity that the $m$ initial vectors all have norm exactly~1.\footnote{It may seem odd to start with vectors $\vx,\vy, \vz$ of norm~1 and then to find new vectors $\vx-\vy-\vz$ whose norm is still (at most)~1.
 However, the way this is actually used in practice is to aim at finding vectors with norm $\leq 1-\mu$ for some $\mu$ that is inverse-polynomially small in~$d$: big enough to ensure that a polynomially-small number of sieving iterations results in quite short vectors, and small enough to only affect the runtime up to subexponential factors (i.e., $o(1)$ in the exponent).
-Aiming at norm~1 rather than $1-\mu$ is just to simplify notation.} To ensure that $m$ such tuples exist with high probability over the choice of $L$, the list size $m$ has to be at least roughly $2^{0.1887 d}$.
+Aiming at norm~$\leq 1$ rather than $\leq 1-\mu$ is just to simplify notation.} To ensure that $m$ such tuples exist with high probability over the choice of $L$, the list size $m$ has to be at least roughly $(27/16)^{d/4 + o(d)} \approx 2^{0.1887 d}$~\cite{HK2017}, providing a memory lower bound for 3-tuple sieving.